rchasgex31710791/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It's better to write clean, maintainable code first and optimize only when necessary, based on performance measurements.

+# 2023-12-20
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It reminds us that we should focus on writing clear and correct code first, and only optimize when it's necessary, based on profiling and measurement data.